ThalesGroup/sta-idm-framework/README.md

 (adjust the polygon version with the version that you use for connector parent)

 Limitations
-1. Password syncronization is not directly available.
+1. Password synchronization is not directly available.
-2. Serach is based on userid and email id only.
+2. Search is based on userid and email id only.